-Introduces the use of automation in the library media center.
-Covers the selection of computer hardware and software for instructional purposes; use of automated library systems for library management activities such as circulation, acquisition, and cataloging; and the importance of computer networks to areas including resource sharing, professional development, and fiscal planning.
+Surveys the use of automation in the library media center.
+Topics covered include the selection of computer hardware and software for instructional purposes; use of automated library systems for library management activities such as circulation, acquisition, and cataloging; and the importance of computer networks to areas including resource sharing, professional development, and fiscal planning.
 Prerequisite: ED 217 or permission of instructor.
+Biennially.